 Department Name/Job Location:

-This opportunity is in the Department of Orthopaedic Surgery and is located at the Medical School Campus.
+This position is in the Department of Orthopaedic Surgery.
+This position is for the Medical School Campus.

-Ability to handle mice, perform breeding and genotyping, and small animal procedures.
+Willingness to handle mice and perform small animal procedures.

 Base pay commensurate with experience.

 All external candidates receiving an offer for employment will be required to submit to pre-employment screening for this position.
 Current employees applying for a new position within the university may be subject to this requirement.
 The screenings will include a criminal background check and, as applicable for the position, other background checks, drug screen, employment and education or licensure/certification verification, physical examination, certain vaccinations and/or governmental registry checks.
 All offers are contingent upon successful completion of required screening.

 Please attach a copy of your most current signed performance evaluation (completed within the last 18 months) to your online account.
 If you have not received a performance evaluation, you may provide two current signed letters of recommendation (written within the last 18 months), preferably to include one letter from either a current or recent former supervisor.
 To attach these documents, go to: My Career Tools, Add Attachment, Attachment Type – Performance Reviews or Letters of Recommendation.